RhubarbPHP/Module.Stem/docs/models-and-schemas.md

 $companyName = $contact[ "Company.CompanyName" ];
 ```

 This will get the CompanyName property of the Company model connected to our `$contact` object.
-Why
-is this useful?
+This allows

-1. Templates can drill through the relationships simply by using the dot notation in field placeholders
+templates to drill through the relationships simply by using the dot notation in field placeholders.
+This
-2. Other features of Stem can make use of this feature for example filtering and sorting.
+convention is also supported when filtering, sort or aggregating on columns in a collection.

 Performance permitting, there is no limit to how deep you can drill with this pattern in most cases.